xhavli/ISA24_NetStat/README.md

 ## Testing

 As it is application which read real network traffic its hard to test that properly.
 One opinion is to deploy it on completely isolable machine and send some data.
-But i dont have time for this.
+But i don't have time for this.

 Tests were provided manually with comparing output of isa-top with Wireshark and iftop